SummaryRead the full fact sheet

 - medical history, including gynaecological history and contraceptive methods used

-- hormone tests to check how the hypothalamus, pituitary glands and ovaries are working
+- hormone tests to check how the hypothalamus, pituitary glands, ovaries and other glands, such as the thyroid and adrenal glands, are working

 Treatment for amenorrhoea

 Treatment for amenorrhoea depends on the cause.
-If the cause is losing a lot of weight or exercising too much, treatment will include encouraging the woman to have a healthier body weight.
+If your amenorrhoea is due to the fact that you have lost a lot of weight or been exercising too much, treatment will include encouraging you to have a healthier body weight.